Search Faculty Publications

 - Commentary: Does It Hurt You if Your Face Is Tracked by Technology?, Chicago Tribune (Nov.
 27, 2018).

-- How Should We Think About Biometric Privacy Harms? in Northwestern Public Law Research Paper No. 18-25, Northwestern Law & Econ Research Paper No. 18-20 (2018).
+- How Should We Think About Biometric Privacy Harms?, Northwestern Public Law Research Paper No. 18-25, Northwestern Law & Econ Research Paper No. 18-20 (2018).

 2017